adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 	// app.js
 	if(lib.addClass) {
-		// some application that must provide the ability to add a class to an element in order to provide the enhanced experience
+		// some application that must provide the ability to add a class to an element, in order to provide the enhanced experience

 	}

-Notice, that this application only enhances where the browser supports `classList` which generally speaking are cutting edge browsers, meaning that this application will degrade in IE9 (and below) as well as a bunch of other browsers.
+Notice, that this application only enhances where the browser supports `classList`, which generally speaking are cutting edge browsers (at time of writing), meaning that this application will degrade in IE9 (and below) as well as a bunch of other browsers.
 That's not a problem though, they will just get the *core* experience.
 If you wanted to support those browsers, something which in this case is easy to achieve, then you could add another fork:

 	// library.js
 	var lib = {};